aaronjohn2/aaronjohn2.github.io/_posts/trading/2021-10-25-mental-analysis.md

 Create money with a system and not with luck or gambling.
 Understand?

+- You WILL sometimes exit too early
+- Your winning trades will feel too small of a position size
+- It WILL happen over and over against

+Accept this misery.
+Get used to it.

 ### 4. Possibility

 - Remember, there's always a possibility that a set-up will fail, even if the chart looks good